pragatiiagrawal/Sales_and_Finance_Analytics_Excel/README.md

 **3.Top and Bottom 5 Sold Products:** Highlights the five best-selling products and the five lowest-selling products based on quantity.

-**4.New Products in 2021:** Examines the new products introduced by Atliq in 2021.
+**4.New Products in 2021:** Examines the new products introduced by AtliQ in 2021.

-**5.Top 5 Sales Countries in 2021:** Lists the five countries that contributed the most to Atliq’s revenue in 2021.
+**5.Top 5 Sales Countries in 2021:** Lists the five countries that contributed the most to AtliQ’s revenue in 2021.

 ---